Squibid/rph/README.md

 # RPS (Robot Pits Helper)
 Manage your FRC robot code the UNIX way.

+## Installing
+You can grab the latest release [here](https://github.com/Squibid/rph/releases/latest).
+Don't worry about the version, all versions should be compatible with all versions of wpilib.

 ## Quick Start
 Make a new project from a template
 ```sh